nix-community/nixvim/docs/platforms/standalone.md

 The `config` used to produce a standalone nixvim derivation can be accessed as an attribute on the derivation, similar to `<nixvim>.extend`.

-This may be useful if you want unrelated parts of your NixOS or home-manager configuration to use the same value as something in your nixvim configuration.
+This may be useful if you want unrelated parts of your NixOS, Home Manager or nix-darwin configuration to use the same value as something in your nixvim configuration.

 ## Accessing nixvim options